SandyPlatano/posthog/bdr-prep/ferms-notes.md

 - Know when to use server-side vs client-side SDKs
 - Understand the data pipeline and how events flow

+Case Study: Webshare
+Proxy and web scraping services

+Use Case: Consolidated analytics + experimentation platform
+Result: 26% conversion improvement from "Buy Now" CTA experiment

+Case Study: Juicebox
+AI application

+Use Case: User experience research
+How: Watches session replays to identify confusion points
 ## Key Insights & Observations

 **Why buy PostHog?**

 By integrating PostHog into your app, you’ll be able to track and diagnose errors, roll out and test new features and gain a better understanding of your users.
-Getting all of these capabilities through one SDK means you reduce the overhead of maintaining your app and can focus on shipping your product.
+Getting all of these capabilities through one SDK means you reduce the overhead of maintaining your app and **can focus on shipping your product.** ..

 For Prodcut Engineers this means: